Gaming in Color: Plot

 Common topics in the film include why games matter, what a game is, what they do for individuals, and how they affect culture are explored.
 Sexuality in culture bridges the gap to sexuality in games, to make room for the topic of non-traditional sexualities and expressions being a part of culture, and thus video games.
 Hate speech and bigotry are common in online spaces, and how that affects people personally when they play games is commented on.
 Solutions to harmful activity is postulated, and many point to the GaymerX convention for doing good work in creating a safe space in adding visibility, to influence a more open-minded gaming community, as well as more LGBTQ characters in mainstream games.

-The film also stars Naomi Clark (game creator), Joey Stern (Geeks OUT organizer), Shane Cherry (NYC Gaymers promoter), Jessica Vazquez (games journalist), and Matthew Michael Brown ("Gaymer" of The Tester, Season 2 winner).
-Everyone in the main cast either identifies as LGBTQ, and/or active in gay gaming work of some kind.
+The film also stars Naomi Clark, Joey Stern (Geeks OUT organizer), Shane Cherry (NYC Gaymers promoter), Jessica Vazquez (games journalist), and Matthew Michael Brown ("Gaymer" of The Tester, Season 2 winner).
+Everyone in the main cast is either LGBTQ, and/or active in gay gaming work of some kind.
 Many GaymerX attendees also make appearances, including GameRevolution’s Editor in Chief, Nick Tan.